msayson/msayson.github.io/_posts/2023-04-27-aws-compute-options.markdown

 <br>
 All three compute services are by default "shared tenancy", meaning that multiple AWS customers may have their software running on virtual machines that share a physical server.
 For most customers, this is a non-issue, but for highly regulated organizations that need their software running on hardware dedicated only to them, EC2 also supports "dedicated tenancy" hosts.

+Quincy Mitchell wrote a good post comparing the pricing of Lambda, EC2, and Fargate across a few instance types at <https://blogs.perficient.com/2021/06/17/aws-cost-analysis-comparing-lambda-ec2-fargate/>.
+The general conclusions were that:
+* Lambda is less expensive than EC2 when run <= 50% of the time, and less expensive than Fargate when run <= 25% of the time.
+* Fargate's flexibility for resource sizing can save money compared to EC2 if you need less resources than provided by the next larger EC2 instance type.
+* EC2 is expensive when right-sized to resource requirements and highly utilized.

 Summary:
 * Lambda instances are simplest to use for workflows that take under 15 minutes.
 * Lambda and Fargate instances are managed by AWS on shared-tenancy servers, providing low-maintenance options for customers.